Demographic history of Kosovo: 17th–18th centuries

-During the Great Austro-Turkish War, Albanian Catholic leaders Pjetër Bogdani and Toma Raspasani rallied Kosovo Albanian Catholics and Muslims to the pro-Austrian cause.
-After the war, when Kosovo did not end up part of the Habsburg empire, harsh reprisals followed.
-Large numbers of Catholics and Serbs fled north where many "died, some of hunger, others of disease" around Budapest.
-After the flight of Serbs, the İpek Detachment forced Catholic Albanians in the north of Albania to move to the now depopulated plains of southern Serbia, and forced them to convert to Islam there.
-In addition, the Ottoman authorities embarked on an extensive campaign of Islamization of local Slavs who remained in Kosovo during this time.
-In the Gora region, forced Islamization of the local Slavic population saw the emergence of a distinct Islamized Slavic ethnic group known as the Gorani people.

-According to Noel Malcolm, the Albanians that were forced and settled by the Ottomans were mainly the Catholic Kelmendi tribe from the mountains of Northern Albania that had rebelled and held raids against the Ottomans.
-As a result, the Ottomans forcibly settled them in the plains to control them better.
-Many of these families returned to Northern Albania while some stayed.

 19th century

 Kosovo was part of the Kosovo Vilayet, which included Kosovo, parts of northern and northwestern North Macedonia, parts of modern eastern Montenegro and much of the Sandzak region.
 Nineteenth-century data about the Kosovo Vilayet tend to be rather conflicting, giving sometimes numerical superiority to the Serbs and sometimes to the Albanians.
 The Ottoman statistics are regarded as unreliable, as the empire counted its citizens by religion rather than nationality, using birth records rather than surveys of individuals.

 A map published by French ethnographer G. Lejean in 1861 shows that Albanians lived on around 57% of Kosovo Vilayet while a similar map, published by British travellers G. M. Mackenzie and A. P. Irby in 1867 shows slightly less; these maps don't show which population was larger overall.
 Nevethless, maps cannot be used to measure population as they leave out density.

 Maps published by German historian Kiepert in 1876, J. Hahn and Austrian consul K. Sax, show that Albanians live on most of the territory of what is now Kosovo, however, they do not show which population is larger.
 According to these, the regions of Kosovska Mitrovica and Kosovo Polje were settled mostly by Serbs, whereas most of the territory of western and eastern parts of today's province was settled by Muslim Albanians.

 An Austrian statistics published in 1899 estimated about the population of the Kosovo Vilayet: